 “I find it very interesting that the unions are tackling these problems and are more responsible from an environmental point of view, especially the rice farmers for the amount of water that these crops require,” Saulo Usma, freshwater specialist, told SciDev.Net from WWF Colombia.

 According to the Living Planet 2020 report, prepared by this organization at a global level, the cost of agriculture on ecosystems is very high.
-For example, agriculture is estimated to be responsible for 80 percent of global deforestation, 70 percent of water consumption and loss of terrestrial biodiversity, and 52 percent of land degradation.
+For example, agriculture estimate to be responsible for 80 percent of global deforestation.
+70 percent of water consumption and loss of terrestrial biodiversity.
+52 percent of land degradation.